Jolly LLB (film series): Jolly LLB 2 (2017)

 However, during the court hearing, under a heated argument, Jolly slaps advocate Mathur.
 Court orders a narco test of Ram Kumar.

-Jolly is attacked by two henchmen send by Inspector Singh, but survives with two bullet wounds.
+Jolly is attacked by two henchmen sent by Inspector Singh, but survives with two bullet wounds.
 However, Singh is suspended from Police Department.
 Advocate Mathur, uses his power and money to tamper with the narco test video of the witness and proves Jolly wrong in the court.
 Judge orders the temporary suspension of Jolly's license as a lawyer, but later, Chairman of Discipline Committee, Rizvi Sahab gives Jolly, 4 days of time to prove himself correct.
 Jolly soon notices that a Kashmir police constable visited Lucknow to identify the terrorist during Iqbal and Hina's wedding.
 Jolly travels to Kashmir and meets the constable, Fahim Butt, who is now suspended and arrested in a fake case.
 The constable reveals that the person who died in the encounter was not the real terrorist and is ready to give the statement in the court.
 Jolly manages to bring the constable to Lucknow court in the next hearing to prove that Iqbal Qasim was not the real terrorist.
 Meanwhile, Jolly also convinces the police commissioner to tell the truth or else, he will file PIL against all the encounters done by him.
 Advocate Mathur, tries his best to avoid constable from giving statement in the court as he creates tussle in the courtroom by insulting the judge.
 The court hearing proceeds till midnight, but Judge still decides to carry on.
 After constable's statement Jolly surprises everyone by bringing a Hindu Brahmin Pandit in the court (with the help of police commissioner), & claims that he is the real terrorist and has been arrested by the police in Mathura.
 Jolly cross questions the pandit in the court by asking him deep details of Hindu Vedas.
 The pandit finally breaks up and admits that he is the terrorist, Mohammad Iqbal Quadri, for whom police were searching and he had bribed Inspector Singh to set him free, hence police had encountered Iqbal Qasim to close the case.
 Judge then declares Iqbal Qasim innocent and orders the arrest of the terrorist, bails Ram Kumar, son of the constable and gives life imprisonment to Suryaveer Singh along with his accomplices for charge of murder, erasing evidence, misguiding court and showing fake evidences and thus Jolly wins the case.
 Film ends with Jolly walking out of the court along with his family & everybody praising him.

-Jolly LLB vs Jolly LLB 2
+Jolly LLB 3 (2025)

-After the successful second installment, the makers have confirmed to make a third part of this franchise.
-In November 2017, it is said that the third part will star both Akshay Kumar and Arshad Warsi with new Jolly LLB will star Shah Rukh Khan.
-The film will show the war between both the Jolly's.
+After the successful second installment and after third installment, the makers have confirmed to make a third part of this franchise.
+In November 2017, it is said that the three actors name third part will star both Akshay Kumar and Arshad Warsi.
+The film will show the war between both the Jolly's and Sabkuchwala all three advocates.
 Saurabh Shukla, Sanjay Mishra and Brijendra Kala will reprise their respective roles in the film.